 • National Geographic magazines

-• Any magazines more than THREE years old
+• Magazines more than TWO years old (fashion/style more than ONE year)

-• Time-Life and Harvard Classics book sets and incomplete sets of any type.
+• Time-Life and Harvard Classics sets or any incomplete sets

-• Encyclopedia sets unless very old (pre-1940); must be complete
+• Encyclopedia sets unless pre-1940; must be complete

 • Readers’ Digest Condensed books

-• Travel guides (Rick Steves, Lonely Planet type), computer books/software, business, or medical/health books more than FIVE years old
+• Travel guides, computer books/software, business, dictionaries/thesaurus, science, psychology, or medical/health books more than FIVE years old

-• Vinyl records/music on cassette, instructional material CD/cassettes such as business, real estate, or self-help seminar materials
+• Vinyl records/music on cassette, instructional material CD/cassettes (business, real estate, or self-help seminar materials)

 • Audiobooks with missing cassettes/CDs